 Charter Capital in Azerbaijan: Increasing Its Amount

-The Charter Capital of the company in Azerbaijan is the minimum investment amount required for the company to start its operations.
+The charter capital of a company in Azerbaijan represents the minimum investment required to start its operations.
 The shares of the company’s founders are also proportional to their shares in the Charter Capital.
-Basically, the founders invest the Authorized Capital during the company registration process.
-However, we would like to inform you that it is possible to increase and/or decrease the Charter Capital in accordance with Azerbaijani legislation during the company’s operation.
+Founders invest the charter capital during company registration.
+However, it can be increased or decreased under Azerbaijani law during operations.

 We hope that this post will provide valuable information about the company’s Charter Capital and the process of increasing or decreasing its amount in Azerbaijan.
 If you need professional legal assistance in the process of changing the amount of the company’s Authorized Capital, DLB Consulting is at your service, providing you with consultations and services.